 The MySmartPrice report mentioned above suggests that due to the 8-7-7 coil configuration required for the wireless charger the AirPower would need to be thicker than the prototype Apple showed off back in June 2017.

-AirPower features and spec
+AirPower features & specs

-Apple had filed a patent for a wireless charging device, via AppleWorldToday (January 2018), that suggested that the device could also transmit wireless power signals to a wireless power receiving electronic device, which could pave the way for true wireless charging - as in charging over the air, rather than via conduction when placed on a mat.
+Apple filed a patent for a wireless charging device, via AppleWorldToday (January 2018), that suggested that the device could also transmit wireless power signals to a wireless power receiving electronic device, which could pave the way for true wireless charging - as in charging over the air, rather than via conduction when placed on a mat.

 A Bloomberg report (from June 2018) claimed that AirPower would include a custom Apple chip running iOS that would conduct on-device power management and pairing with devices.
+We've since heard that it will have an A11 chip to manage heat.

 "The system has a great interface.
 They intelligently work together and communicate with each other to manage the charging through one more efficient charging system.
 This is not possible with current standards but our team knows how to do this," Tim Cook said on stage at the event.